dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 *Image by MTheiler from Wikipedia*

 Turns out it's really easy.
 Too easy, if you ask me!
-Soon everyone and their grandma's gonna be tracking objects in the browser and you'll never be able to get the drop on anyone.
+Soon your baby chickens will be building web apps to track *you*.

 You can set this up in a few lines of code: